AdaCore/ada-spark-rfcs/considered/rfc-simplified-return-by-reference.rst

 of the function still does not have access to that view of the returned object.
 They still get a object that looks like a Some_Thing.
 This just allows the compiler to avoid implicitly making the reference type and will use the user defined one.
-It also prevents the user from having the Access type.
+It also prevents the user from having access to the access type.

 Implementing the above function would look more like the traditional current
 method: